Who Am I?

 My wholehearted and unceasing longing is to, in some way, bring glory to Christ through my life.
 This blog is merely another platform for that endeavor.
 (Why blog?
 I can’t say it any better than Pastor Dan Phillips does here.)
 My hope is simply to challenge deep thinkers to become more passionate followers of Christ, and to exhort passionate followers of Christ to think more deeply about their faith.

 I owe a debt of gratitude, for much of the knowledge and passion I have, to my father and three older brothers, who have always been examples to me of leaders, disciples of Christ, loving husbands and fathers, defenders of the faith, and men of honor.
-Other major influences in my life include Gene Cunningham, Doug Bookman, Gary Horton, Paul Henebury, John Chase, Henry Morris, Lewis Sperry Chafer, J.R.R.
-Tolkien, Richard Weaver, Louis L’Amour, and Ernest Shackleton.
+Other major influences in my life include Thomas Aquinas, G.K.
+Chesterton, Richard Weaver, Roger Scruton, Gene Cunningham, Doug Bookman, Paul Henebury, Voddie Baucham, Alastair Roberts, Doug Wilson, and C.R.
+Wiley.